 Worldwide app development costs

-Let’s first get an idea of how much does it take in different parts of the world to outsource an app development company.
+Let’s first get an idea of how much it costs to make an app in different parts of the world to outsource app development services.

-India is one cheaper but quality places for IT and mobility solutions across the globe.
+India is one cheaper but high-quality places for IT and mobility solutions across the globe.
 The rate for iOS app development revolves around $30 per hour and for Android, around $26 per hour.
-It’s cheaper than South America and Eastern Europe also, both of which have hourly rates in the range of $35-$40.
+It’s cheaper than South America and Eastern Europe, both of which have hourly rates in the range of $35-$40.

 The cheapest IT hub is that of Indonesia, and over there, it only costs $11 per hour for iOS and $12 per hour for Android.